 The first time I made a mushroom dessert, it was a porcini ice cream made from fresh-frozen porcini, which the pastry chef where I worked at the time pronounced an abomination and refused to use.
 In hindsight, there were probably better things for me to do with those expensive mushrooms.
 Candy caps though?
 They're another story.

-Like porcini and plenty of other mushrooms, there’s a number of different candy cap species, but generally people speak of three: Lactarius fragilis, rubidus, and rufulus, but from my experience (they don't grow in the Midwest) mostly Lactarius rubidus is what's available, and most of the time I've purchased them they've been excellent.
+There's a number of different candy cap species, but generally people speak of three: Lactarius fragilis, rubidus, and rufulus, but from my experience (they don't grow in the Midwest) mostly Lactarius fragilis is what's available, and most of the time I've purchased them they've been excellent.
 Since they're tiny little buggers, the price should reflect their quality.
 18-20$/ounce retail is common, and upwards of 150-200$ wholesale is fair.

-As I mentioned, the most commonly referred to candy cap species (L. rubidus) doesn’t grow in the Midwest, but we do have a species of Lactarius in our area that's similar: Lactarius camphoratus, and notice that I don't use the word candy cap to describe them.
-For the record, If you're going out hunting for what people call the Midwestern "candy caps” absolutely do not expect any sort of culinary result like commercially sold candy caps.
-The flavor of L. camphoratus isn't as strong, not in the slightest.
+As I mentioned, the most commonly referred to candy caps don't grow in the Midwest, but we do have a species of Lactarius in our area that's similar: Lactarius camphoratus.
+Notice that I don't use the word candy cap to describe them.
+For the record, If you're going out hunting for what people call the Midwestern "candy caps" in my opinion, do not expect any sort of culinary result like commercially sold candy caps.
+The flavor of the camphoratus isn't as strong, not in the slightest.
 There's a subtle hint of the flavorful compounds present in other mushrooms in the genus, but any similarities end there.
-Anyone who tells you Lactarius camphoratus is a substitute for the real thing is misinformed, or hasn't had the real-deal Lactarius rubidus.
+Anyone who tells you Lactarius camphoratus is a substitute for the real thing is misinformed, or hasn't had the real-deal candy caps.

 - Candy Cap Caramels

 - Candy Cap Semifreddo